 Asset-Backed Securities (ABS)

 Asset-backed securities (ABS) are securities like bonds that pay periodic interest until maturity, when the principal is paid back.
-The income from ABS is derived from pools of loans and receivables that have been securitized into ABS.
+The income from ABS is derived from pools of loans and receivables that have been securitized into the ABS.
 First issued in 1985, the total ABS issued each year has been growing ever since.

 Types of asset-backed securities include the following: